atarasenk0/landing-vehicle-case-study/README.md

 ## Problem Overview
 - see case study document...
-- Localisation problem in continuously-defined space
+- Localisation problem in a continuously-defined space
 - Outcome requires a unimodal estimate of the target position

 ## Problem Breakdown
-Step 1: Identify/generate a potential state space model to model the Swoop Aero vehicle Step 2: Generate test-data to simulate the vehicle in cartesian coordinates during each landing phase
+Step 1: Identify/generate a potential state space model to model the Swoop Aero vehicle <br/>
+Step 2: Generate test-data to simulate the vehicle in cartesian coordinates during each landing phase <br/>
-	- Amend this idealised simulation data by introducing typical lida errors Step 3: Implement a visualiser in order to visualise the above [x,y,z] vehicle information Step 4: Implement KF to estimate height of the vehicle relative to ground
+	- Amend this idealised simulation data by introducing typical lida errors Step 3: Implement a visualiser in order to visualise the above [x,y,z] vehicle information <br/>
+Step 4: Implement KF to estimate height of the vehicle relative to ground <br/>
 	- May be able to get away with a linear KF since each of the landing phases is linear... ?
-Step 5: Extend the model by addressing "bonus points" requirements
+Step 5: Extend the model by addressing "bonus points" requirements <br/>
 	- This seems to be an extension of the KF model to be non-linear domain...
 Possibly EKF?

 Can visualise the problem by considering the following diagram from [3].